Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

 So we see that the net result is conformal to the \Painleve--Gullstrand form of the Schwarzschild geometry but not identical to it.
-For many purposes this is quite good enough: we have an event horizon, we can define surface gravity, we can analyze Hawking radiation.\footnote{Similar constructions work for the Reissner--Nordstrom geometry~\cite{Liberati:2000pt}, as long as one does not get too close to the singularity.
-Likewise certain aspects of the Kerr geometry can be emulated in this way~\cite{Visser:2004zs}.} Since surface gravity and Hawking temperature are conformal invariants~\cite{Jacobson:1993pf} this is sufficient for analyzing basic features of the Hawking radiation process.
+For many purposes this is good enough.
+We have an event horizon; we can define surface gravity; we can analyse Hawking radiation.\footnote{Similar constructions work for the Reissner--Nordstr\"om geometry \citep{Liberati:2000pt}, as long as one does not get too close to the singularity.
+(With $c=1$ one needs $r>Q^2/(2m)$ to avoid an imaginary fluid velocity.)
+Likewise, certain aspects of the Kerr geometry can be emulated in this way \citep{Visser:2004zs}.
+(One needs $r>0$ in the Doran coordinates \citep{Doran:1999gb, Visser:2007fj} to avoid closed timelike curves.)
+As a final remark, let us note that de~Sitter space corresponds to $v \propto r$ and $\rho\propto 1/r^3$.
+For further details see Sect.~\ref{SS:cosmological}.} Since surface gravity and Hawking temperature are conformal invariants \citep{Jacobson:1993pf} this is sufficient for analysing basic features of the Hawking radiation process.
 The only way in which the conformal factor can influence the Hawking radiation is through backscattering off the acoustic metric.
-(The phonons are minimally coupled scalars, not conformally coupled scalars so there will in general be effects on the frequency-dependent greybody factors.)
+(The phonons are minimally-coupled scalars, not conformally-coupled scalars, so there will in general be effects on the frequency-dependent greybody factors.)
 If we focus attention on the region near the event horizon, the conformal factor can simply be taken to be a constant, and we can ignore all these complications.